tabkit/tabkit2/README.md

 (But it seems OK since Fx10 o_0)

 ## Compatibility with new features in Fx4+
-  - TabsOnTop: Works fine on horizontal mode, no effect on vertical mode
+  - TabsOnTop: Not allowed by Tab Kit
   - App/Pin Tabs: Use it at your own risk, no support provided
   - Tab Groups: Disabled